Mickelson added to LIV Golf Invitational field

 Six-time major champion Phil Mickelson will play at this week's opening event of the LIV Golf Invitational Series after a four-month break from the game.

-Mickelson has not played since controversial comments about the Saudi-funded breakaway series were published by his biographer in February.
+The American has not played since controversial comments about the Saudi-funded breakaway series were published by his biographer in February.

-The American has now been added to the field at Centurion Club in St Albans.
+Mickelson completes a 48-strong field in the $25m (£20m) Greg Norman led event at Centurion Club in St Albans.

-The 51-year-old had sought a release from the PGA Tour to play in the first event of the Greg Norman-led series.
+The 51-year-old had sought a release from the PGA Tour to play in the event.

 However the PGA Tour has said players taking part in the event could face sanctions.